Meir017/node-tgz-downloader/README.md

 [![NPM Downloads][downloads-image]][downloads-url]

 # node-tgz-downloader
-Downloads all of the node_modules from a package-lock.json as .tgz
+Downloads all of the tarballs based on one of the following:

+- local `package-lock.json` file
+- url to a `package-lock.json`
+- name of package (NEW)

 ## install